 Create a compelling app name, subtitle, and description

-Assign the right primary category
+Assign the right categories

 Foster positive ratings

-Promote your in-app purchases
+Promote in-app purchases

 Your promoted in-app purchases appear in search results on the App Store.
 Tapping an in-app purchase leads to your product page, which displays your app’s description, screenshots, app previews, and in-app events —and lets people initiate an in-app purchase.

 Subscriptions and in-app purchases are shown in separate sections on your product page, and you can showcase up to 20 items total.
 Each item you feature can have a unique display name, promotional image, and description.
 In-app purchase names are limited to 30 characters and descriptions are limited to 45 characters, so choose your words carefully.
 Be descriptive, accurate, and concise when highlighting the benefits of your in-app purchases.